RSV Activity Surveillance & Graph 2024

 National Notifiable Diseases Surveillance System (NNDSS)

-There have been 162,673 notifications of RSV reported to the NNDSS in the year to 21 October 2024.
+There have been 48,389 notifications of laboratory confirmed RSV reported to the NNDSS in the year to 23 April.

 Total notifications from each state and territory are as follows: